 For our analyses, we use three waves of the LSMS-ISA Uganda National Panel Survey (UNPS) implemented by the Ugandan Bureau of Statistics.
 The LSMS-ISA survey for Uganda combines information on socioeconomic information including food consumption and anthropometric characteristics, with agricultural characteristics.
 In our sample, we only take into account the rural households that claim to explore agricultural activities because we research the direct relationship between production diversity and nutrition diversity.
 For the agricultural part, households are visited twice to record the agricultural activities in both growing seasons (dry and rainy seasons).
 The food consumption information is based on registering the food consumption in one week.

 The LSMS-ISA survey is a stratified survey of households in rural and urban districts.
 When using weights, it can produce representative results at the national level or the level of four regions.
 Our sample is based on three waves of the LSMS-ISA survey for Uganda.
 We constructed a balanced panel of 1,722 rural smallholders.
-Urban households are not considered, because we cannot establish a relationship between agricultural production diversity and nutrition diversity.
+Urban households were not considered, because we cannot establish a relationship between agricultural production diversity and nutrition diversity.

+Nutrition diversity

 For nutrition diversity we use three different indicators namely DDS, FCS and caloric intake.
 The latter indicator is constructed by multiplying the weights of food items consumed with the calorific coefficient data from the World Food Programme and the USDA's National Nutrient Database for Standard (References World Food Programme; USDA, 2013).
-In most cases, we were able to match the food products consumed in Uganda with the caloric coefficient of each product to make the link between quantity consumed by the household and its total caloric intake.
-Although in some cases the matching was imperfect given the local food item itself or the non-standard quantity measure.
+For most food items, we were able to match the food products consumed in Uganda with the caloric coefficient of each product to make the link between quantity consumed by the household and its total caloric intake.

-Nutrition diversity

 In addition to the three measures of production diversity discussed above, many other variables were considered for inclusion into our model to explain household dietary diversity.
 The number of potential variables in the World Bank survey meant that we were able to test many potential variables.
 In practice, our task was to choose a subset of variables that best explains dietary diversity.
 The variable selection criteria we used was first to consult the literature to get an overview of the set of variables commonly used with the addition of other variables which are commonly used in the micro-economics.
 Finally, a third condition for deciding whether a variable was chosen for inclusion in the model was the condition of parsimony.
 The following paragraphs discuss potential variables considered for inclusion into out model and our hypotheses concerning its potential effect on dietary diversity.
 To ease the flow of the discussion, each variable was placed into one of the following four categories: household characteristics, economics characteristics, agricultural characteristics and location.